stlevy/Tower-Defense---AI-Project/README.txt

 			in this mode, the results are written to Results/results.csv , make sure it's closed

 t :
-	the AI algorithm running time, in milliseconds w :
+	the AI algorithm running time, in milliseconds. the algorithm will stop after t milliseconds and return the best state it found (anytime algorithm) w :
 	the width of the beam in the "beam search" algorithm alpha : where 0<=alpha<=1
 	the algorithms has 2 heuristics
 		- "Path heuristics" - maximizes the amount of path seen by the towers
-		- "Tower heuristics" - maximizes the amount of "effective bonuses" of the tower where an "effective bonus" is a bonus for a tower that sees some path. the heuristics the game runs is (alpha*PathHeuristics) + ((1-alpha) * TowerHeuristics)
+		- "Tower heuristics" - maximizes the "effective levels" of the towers, where "effective level" is the level of the tower that SEES some path. the heuristics the game runs is (alpha*PathHeuristics) + ((1-alpha) * TowerHeuristics)